 For many generations the undergraduate experience was paid for, in the main part by the government, making it a win-win situation.
 Needless to say, it wasn’t long before more and more school leavers realised this and ‘followed the crowd’.

 At around the same time, many polytechnics gained university status, making the qualifications available from them a lot more appealing to students and employers alike.
-Graduate rates increased consistently over the following years, climbing steadily through the 90’s and 00’s (as you can see from the lovely graph[FIG.1]) to the point we are at now; going to university to study an undergraduate degree is now common practice.
+Graduate rates increased consistently over the following years, climbing steadily through the 90’s and 00’s to the point we are at now; going to university to study an undergraduate degree is now common practice.

 The Postgraduate Era?